 An easy recipe for a small batch of Apricot Jam which you can use with fresh or frozen apricots.
 You won’t be buying jam again after you have tried this recipe!

 To sterilise glass jars, I simply wash them on the hottest cycle in the dishwasher, and I pour the jam in the jars while they are still hot.

-* I should mention that most recipes call for the jam to be cooked until the temperature reaches 105°C (225°F).
-However, my sugar thermometer never quite made it that far, even though my jam had reached setting point.
-So just keep an eye on the mixture as it is bubbling away – if it starts to look like it has thickened but your thermometer has not reached 105°C, you should test the jam as per my recipe below.
+I should mention that most recipes call for the jam to be cooked until the temperature reaches 105°C (225°F).
+However, my sugar thermometer sometimes don’t reach that temperature, even though it has reached setting point.
+So I recommend to just keep an eye on the mixture as it is bubbling away – if it starts to look like it has thickened but your thermometer has not reached 105°C, you should take the pan off the heat.

 To convert from cups to grams, and vice-versa, please see this handy Conversion Chart for Basic Ingredients.